yogidevendra/docs/docs/operators/file_output.md

 This process gets complicated when fault-tolerance (writing to temporary files)  and rotation is added.

-Following are few configuration items used for opening the streams:
+Following are a few configuration items used for opening the streams:

 - **replication**: specifies the replication factor of the output files. *Default*: `fs.getDefaultReplication(new Path(filePath))`
 - **filePermission**: specifies the permission of the output files.
 The permission is an octal number similar to that used by the Unix chmod command. *Default*: 0777